exoplatform/exo-documentation/docs/Gamification_extension_mechanism.rst

 ~~~~~~~~~~~~~~~~~~
 -  ``rule-title``: The event name of the new rule.
 -  ``rule-description``: The description of the new rule.
--  ``rule-score``: The score of the new rule (number of gamification point that will be awarded when the event related to the rule will be executed).
+-  ``rule-score``: The score of the new rule (number of gamification points awarded when the event related to the rule is executed).
 -  ``rule-zone``: The Domain name.
 -  ``rule-enable``: Define if the rule is enabled or not